Jack Sikma: Seattle Supersonics (1977–1986)

-Sikma was a first-round pick, drafted with the eighth overall selection in the 1977 NBA draft by the Seattle SuperSonics.
-Due to the relatively small size of his alma mater, Sikma was considered an unknown quantity compared to the "established, well‐publicized stars" taken before him.
+Sikma was drafted with the eighth overall pick in the 1977 NBA draft by the Seattle SuperSonics.
+Due to the relatively small size of his alma mater, Sikma was considered an unknown quantity compared to the more publicized stars taken before him.

-As a rookie in 1977–1978, Sikma averaged 10.7 points and 8.3 rebounds, and on March 24, 1978, scored a rookie season high 28 points, along with recording 10 rebounds and 5 assists, in a 104–102 win over the Indiana Pacers.
+As a rookie in 1977–1978, Sikma averaged 10.7 points and 8.3 rebounds, and on March 24, 1978, scored a season high 28 points, paired with 10 rebounds and 5 assists in a 104–102 win over the Indiana Pacers.
 The Sonics made it to 1978 NBA Finals, losing to the Washington Bullets in seven games.
 Sikma was named to the NBA All-Rookie Team at the end of the season.

-The next season, 1978–1979, Sikma averaged 15.6 points and 12.4 rebounds and became an All-Star.
-With Sikma averaging a double-double of 14.8 points and 11.7 rebounds in the playoffs, including scoring a game high 33 points along with grabbing 11 rebounds to lead Seattle to a Game 7 Western Conference Finals win over the Phoenix Suns.
-Sikma, head coach Lenny Wilkens and teammates Dennis Johnson, Gus Williams, Fred Brown, John Johnson and Paul Silas, went on to defeat the Washington Bullets in an NBA Finals rematch.
-Sikma's final free throws sealed Game 4 for the Sonics who went on to win the series and the 1979 NBA championship.
+In 1978–1979, Sikma averaged 15.6 points and 12.4 rebounds and became an All-Star.
+He averaged a double-double of 14.8 points and 11.7 rebounds in the playoffs, including scoring a game high 33 points, 11 rebound effort, to lead Seattle to a Game 7 Western Conference Finals win over the Phoenix Suns.
+The Sonics then went on to defeat the Washington Bullets in a rematch in the 1979 NBA finals.
+Sikma's final free throws sealed Game 4 for the Sonics, who went on to win the series in five games.

-In the 1979–80 season as the reigning NBA champions, the Sonics would win 56 games but would fail to defend their title, falling to the Los Angeles Lakers 4–1 in the Western Conference Finals.
+In the 1979–80 season, the Sonics would win 56 games but fall to the Los Angeles Lakers 4–1 in the Western Conference Finals.

 On November 13, 1981, Sikma scored a career-high 39 points in a 119–112 loss to the San Antonio Spurs.

 In 1984, Sikma signed a five-year contract with the Supersonics.
-Sonics General Manager Les Habegger remarked, "After careful consideration, we concluded that we could look far and wide and never obtain another center of his caliber."
-In that season's all-star game, Sikma recorded his highest all-star game totals of points and rebounds, with 15 and 12 respectively.
+General Manager Les Habegger remarked, "After careful consideration, we concluded that we could look far and wide and never obtain another center of his caliber."
+In that season's All-Star Game, his sixth of seven consecutive appearances, Sikma recorded 15 points and 12 rebounds, his highest All-Star game totals in each.
 Sikma continued his All-Star caliber play, but was forced to undergo finger surgery in 1985.

-With the Supersonics, Sikma was selected to seven consecutive All-Star Games, from 1979 to 1985.
-In nine seasons and 715 games with Seattle, Sikma averaged a double-double of 16.8 points, 10.8 rebounds, along with 3.3 assists, 1.1 steals and 1.0 blocks, shooting 47% from the field and 83% from the line.
+In nine seasons and 715 games with Seattle, Sikma averaged a double-double of 16.8 points, 10.8 rebounds, along with 3.3 assists, 1.1 steals and 1.0 blocks, while shooting 47% from the field and 83% from the line.